 Overall, with the Body Solid Powerline you get a high weight range, get an all-body workout, and all of this is paired with an ease to operate pin mechanism.

 The most common issue long time users of the Powerline have is with the deteriorating quality of the cables.
-With regular use they tend to wear down and you will need to replace them.
-Having said that, degrading cable quality is a common them with most home gyms and in the Powerline the support over 150 pounds in weight plates.
+With regular use, they tend to wear down and you will need to replace them.
+Having said that, degrading cable quality is a common theme with most home gyms and in the Powerline the support about 160 pounds in weight plates.

 With the Powerline, you can work on training and increase the strength of different muscles of your body from a single machine.
 There are few issues but can you live with them.